MadStu/noughts-and-crosses/README.md

 - __The Modal__

   - The modal displays a brief message to provide feedback to the user about the conclusion of each game.
   - There are 3 game outcomes.
 If the user wins the game, they're shown a message that reads "WINNER!".
-If they lose, the message reads "LOSER" and if there is no winnerm the message reads "DRAW".
+If they lose, the message reads "LOSER" and if there is no winner the message reads "DRAW".
   - The modal message uses the Edo font and is the same colour as the main  background, darkslategray.
   - The modal itself has a pink background, black outline and rounded edges.
   - The modal removes itself automatically within a few moments of displaying, but you can also click anywhere outside of the modal, or on the cross to close the modal if required.